 - normal operating noise when the compressor is running;

-The inspector should also take temperature measurements to ensure proper heat rise or cooling drop.
-For cooling (A/C mode), a typical temperature drop (called “delta”) is 14° F to 22° F between a supply vent and an intake vent when the outside temperature is 74° F and above, although when the outside temperature is in the 60° F to 73° F range, the delta may be on the lower end of this range.
+The inspector should also take temperature measurements to ensure proper heat rise or cooling drop (mode dependent).
+For cooling (A/C mode), a typical temperature drop (called “delta”) is 14° F to 22° F between a supply vent and an intake vent.
+When the outside temperature is closer to 60° F, the delta may be on the lower end of this range.
 In heating mode, the output temperature should be in the 90° F to 110° F range.
-Delta measurements are less important with modern (R410a) A/C equipment.
+Delta measurements are less important with modern (R-410A) A/C equipment and delta measurements may exceed 22° F with R-410A units.
 Taking refrigerant charge measurements are well outside the scope of a home inspection.

 If the measured temperatures in A/C mode are below these ranges, the most common culprits are:

 - possibly a frozen evaporator coil;

 - inadequate air flow (such as partial blockage or inadequately sealed ductwork);

 - considerable vegetation or stored items blocking air flow around the outside unit.

 Each issue will normally require service by a qualified HVAC technician, other than a homeowner should easily be able to change the air filter.
 If the system has not been professionally cleaned and serviced within the past 12 months (unless new), this should also be done.
 As with just about every other system in the home, preventive maintenance is crucial and, if done regularly, will help minimize expensive repair bills down the road and help prolong the system’s serviceable life.

 You can learn more about Freon® being phased out as of Jan.
 2020 by reading this article: "The End Of Freon®"

 You can find our full service list under the Services tab at the top of our website: https://elizabethtown.wini.com